sharonpamela/advancedsolutionsbootcamp/flow_secure_app/flow_secure_app.rst

   Estimated time to complete: 15-30 MINUTES

-In this exercise you will create several application categories to be assigned to the different VMs within our application.
-Then you will create a security policy to restrict communication between the application VMs.
+In this exercise you will create a security policy to restrict communication between the application VMs.

 Secure Applications with Flow
 ++++++++++++++++++++++++++++++++++++++++++